MicrosoftDocs/common-data-model-and-service/common-data-model/index.md

 ---
 title: Common Data Model
 description: "Common Data Model is a standardized, modular, and extensible collection of data schemas that Microsoft published to help you build, use, and analyze data."
-author: TheresaPalmer
+author: matgos
 ms.service: common-data-model
-ms.reviewer: MSFTMan
+ms.reviewer: v-iap
 ms.topic: article
 ms.date: 02/11/2020
-ms.author: tpalmer
+ms.author: matgos
 ---